Baltimore Ravens vs. Pittsburgh Steelers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Home and road insights

-- Pittsburgh has covered the spread once at home, and is 3-2-1 overall there, this season.
+- Pittsburgh has covered the spread once at home, and is 3-2-1 overall there, this year.

 - The Steelers are winless ATS (0-4) as 4.5-point underdogs or more at home.

-- This year, in six home games, Pittsburgh has hit the over three times.
+- In six games at home this season, Pittsburgh has hit the over three times.

-- On the road, Baltimore has two wins against the spread and is 3-2 overall.
+- Baltimore is 3-2 overall, with two wins against the spread, away from home.

-- Away from home, the Ravens are winless ATS (0-2) as 4.5-point favorites or more.
+- The Ravens are winless ATS (0-2) away from home as 4.5-point favorites or more.

-- Baltimore has hit the over once in five away games this season.
+- In five away games this season, Baltimore has gone over the total once.

 - Ravens away games this season average 46.3 total points, 2.3 more than this outing's over/under (44).